Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Results and discussion

 \subsection{Diamond, silicon, and germanium}

 We will now study the performance of the different ACFDT methods on solids.
 Let us start with the carbon diamond phase.
 Despite the simplicity of this system, which only has one degree of freedom - its lattice parameter - an accurate theoretical determination of the optical phonon at $\Gamma$ is still missing.
 Calculations performed at the DMC level have predicted a harmonic frequency at 1374-1384 cm$^{-1}$ \cite{maezono2007EquationStateRaman,nakano2021AtomicForcesQuantum}, which overestimates the experimental frequency at 1334 cm$^{-1}$ \cite{occelli2003PropertiesDiamondHydrostatic}.
-If the accuracy of the DMC calculations is within the stochastic error bar (4-8 cm$^{-1}$), these results would suggest a quite large anharmonic renormalization, which disagrees with previous estimations done by total energy finite-difference calculations up to fourth order \cite{vanderbilt1984CalculationPhononPhononInteractions} and from path integral molecular dynamics calculations \cite{nakano2021AtomicForcesQuantum}, which estimate a correction of -17.3 cm$^{-1}$ and -13.7 cm$^{-1}$, respectively.
+If the accuracy of the DMC calculations is within the stochastic error bar (4-8 cm$^{-1}$), these results would suggest a quite large anharmonic renormalization, which disagrees with previous estimations done by total energy finite-difference calculations up to fourth order \cite{vanderbilt1984CalculationPhononPhononInteractions} and by PBE path integral molecular dynamics calculations \cite{nakano2021AtomicForcesQuantum}, which estimate a correction of -17.3 cm$^{-1}$ and -13.7 cm$^{-1}$, respectively.

-Given this inconsistency, we have performed highly converged calculations with RPA, RPAx, RPAx(1), and AC-SOSEX.
-We have also applied the PBE0 hybrid functional with a fraction of exact-exchange optimized through RPA (17\%) and RPAx (34\%) \cite{hellgren2021RandomPhaseApproximation,pitts2025SelfconsistentRandomPhase}.
+Given this inconsistency, we have performed highly converged calculations with RPA, RPAx, RPAx(1), and AC-SOSEX at the harmonic level.
+In order to estimate the anharmonic shift as consistently as possible, yet in a computationally feasible way, we have optimized the fraction of exact exchange in the PBE0 hybrid functional, according to the procedure in Refs. \cite{hellgren2021RandomPhaseApproximation,pitts2025SelfconsistentRandomPhase}.
+In RPA we find a fraction of 17\% and in RPAx 34\%.
 The lattice parameter, calculated for some of the methods, is presented in Tab.~\ref{tab:Tab_Diamond_alat}.
 The harmonic optical $\Gamma$-phonon, calculated at the experimental lattice constant ($a$ = 3.567~\AA ~\cite{occelli2003PropertiesDiamondHydrostatic}), is presented in Tab.~\ref{tab:Tab_Diamond_Frequency}.